vc-csv11/Course-Information/README.md

 **CSLO3** - Read, understand, and trace the execution of programs written in pure C/C++ or Python.

 **CSLO4** - Write the pure C/C++ or Python code using a modular/functional approach for a given algorithm.

+### Final Exam

+The final exam will be held in the usual class room, SCI-226, from 12:30PM to 2:30PM on Thursday, December 12, 2019.
+Bring the usual materials for the final, like for the mid-term, a writing utensil (No. 2 Pencil), 8.5" X 11" sheet of paper with your notes
+(you can put notes on both sides), and that's it.
+There will be no need for a calculator.
+As a matter of fact, if you think you need a calculator, you're probably doing something wrong.

+Remember, the following Tuesday, December 17, 2019, there is no class or lecture.

 ### Grading: